Kazimierz Fajans

-Kazimierz Fajans (Kasimir Fajans in many American publications; 27 May 1887 – 18 May 1975) was a Polish-Jewish physical chemist, a pioneer in the science of radioactivity and the co-discoverer of chemical element protactinium.
+Kazimierz Fajans (Kasimir Fajans in many American publications; 27 May 1887 – 18 May 1975) was a Polish physical chemist, a pioneer in the science of radioactivity and the co-discoverer of chemical element protactinium.
+He was nominated for the Nobel Prize four times – three times in Chemistry and once in Physics – but he was never honored.

 Education and career

-Fajans was born May 27, 1887, in Warsaw, Congress Poland, to a family of Jewish background.
-After he had completed secondary school in Warsaw (1904), he studied chemistry in Germany, first at the University in Leipzig, and then in Heidelberg and Zürich.
-In 1909 he was awarded his PhD for research into the stereoselective synthesis of chiral compounds.
+Fajans was born on 27 May 1887, in Warsaw, Congress Poland, to a family of Jewish background.
+After he had completed secondary school in Warsaw (1904), he studied chemistry in Germany, first at Leipzig University, and then at Heidelberg University and the University of Zurich.
+In 1909, he was awarded his PhD for research into the stereoselective synthesis of chiral compounds.

-In 1910 Fajans took a job at the laboratory of Ernest Rutherford in Manchester, where the nucleus was discovered.
-He then returned to Germany, where he became an assistant and subsequently assistant professor at the Technical University of Karlsruhe, researching radioactivity.
-In 1917 he headed the Faculty of Physical Chemistry at Munich University, and in 1932 became the Head of the Institute of Physical Chemistry established by the Rockefeller Foundation.
-In 1935 he left Germany due to escalating Nazi persecution.
-He stayed for a while in Cambridge and then moved to the University of Michigan where he worked until his demise.
-In 1959 he became an honorary member of the Polish Chemical Society.
+In 1910, Fajans took a job at the laboratory of Ernest Rutherford in Manchester, where the nucleus was discovered.
+He then returned to Germany, where he became an assistant and subsequently assistant professor at the University of Karlsruhe (TH), researching radioactivity.
+In 1917, he headed the Faculty of Physical Chemistry at the Ludwig-Maximilians-Universität München, and in 1932 became the Head of the Institute of Physical Chemistry established by the Rockefeller Foundation.
+In 1935, he left Germany due to escalating Nazi persecution.
+He stayed for a while at the University of Cambridge and then moved to the University of Michigan where he worked until his demise.
+In 1959, he became an honorary member of the Polish Chemical Society.

-Fajans retired at age of seventy but never stopped working.
+Fajans retired at the age of seventy but never stopped working.
 He died May 18, 1975, in Ann Arbor, Michigan.